 Group Projects

-Projects are used to issue requests and view responses.
+Projects are used to issue and respond to requests and view responses.
 A Group may have one or more projects.
-There are two ways to add a project.
-Copy the “Project Template” or click on the Add button to create a project and see the section below on “Creating a new project” for details on configuring a project.
+There are two ways to add a project: copy the “Project Template” or click the Add button to create a project.
+See the section below on Creating a new project within a network for details on configuring a project.

-Group Project Access Control
+Group Access Control

-There is a template that can be referenced to configure the Access Control for the new group.
-Below is an image of the Access Control panel of the “Group Template”.
+The Group Access Control panel contains rights to edit, manage access to the group, and create projects within the group.
+There is a Group Template that may be used a reference when creating new groups.
+Note that, unlike organizations, DataMarts, and projects, groups may not be copied.

-Group Project Access Control Operation Center Administrators Security Group
+Group Access Control: Operation Center System Administrators Security Group

-We always allow the Operations Center\Administrators access to completely manage any group.
-These rights are defaulted through the global access page so they should already be set.
+Operations Center System Administrators may completely manage any group.
+These rights are inherited from the Global Access Controls.
+The figure below shows these inherited rights: